fqantonio/aqua/JOURNAL.md

 Nicla vision is under testing. it seems that is innapropriate for the job.

+Battery parameters where changed (see the table in the battery session), from voltage limits, to capacity, cruise velocity and fail safe limits.

+About the Gopro camera: wifi, FPV or local recording?
+We have a plan B for now, using gopro similar and record on a sdcard; the other systm as arrived and, ASAP, we will try to put it on work;

+We had the meeting in ESTM and we schedule to working days: April 27st and 4th of May.

 - [X] Test the antennas reposition and EM environment inside AQUA using another GPS connected to the computer
 - [x] Prepare second ESTM meeting: send plan and set specific goals;
-- [ ] Battery parameters: see link https://gemini.google.com/share/926e40b1ec7d
+- [x] Battery parameters: see link https://gemini.google.com/share/926e40b1ec7d
-- [ ] Cruise velocity
+- [x] Cruise velocity
+- [x] Gopro camera: wifi, FPV or local recording?
 - [ ] Switches "flight" mode PWM parameters selection
+- [ ] Outside sensors structure;
+- [ ] Nicla Vision state
+- [ ] include calcs for the 4S4P battery file;
+- [ ] Put the vynil logos
+- [ ] AQUA new design: talk to Nuno
+- [x] Install Nicla Vision
+- [x] Nicla vision battery and magnetic switch
+- [ ] Collect videos for AI models

+Aqua outdoors Tests
+- [ ] Test Failsafe mode!?
+Radio loss or battery fail: https://ardupilot.org/rover/docs/rover-failsafes.html; Test RTL: Setup -> Mandatory Hardware -> Failsafe: turn off radio and see!?!?
 - [ ] Test RTL: see this link; https://gemini.google.com/share/926e40b1ec7d
-- [ ] Test RTL: Setup -> Mandatory Hardware -> Failsafe: turn off radio and see!?!?
 - [ ] Test AUTO mode Control and GPS point test: [Mission Planner (MP)](https://ardupilot.org/planner/); https://www.youtube.com/watch?v=rui2Trps2yc
-- [ ] Failsafe mode!?
-Radio loss or battery fail: https://ardupilot.org/rover/docs/rover-failsafes.html
+- [ ] Record video with gopro;
 - [ ] Test Grid auto mode;
 - [ ] Teste fence;
+- [ ] Test with a payload of 5 and 10kg;
-- [ ] Gopro camera: wifi, FPV or local recording?
+- [ ] Autonomy with 10 Kg load;

 # April
 - [ ] log data procedure;
+- [ ] Inquiry;
 - [ ] AQUA activity log sheet registering;
 - [ ] Review procedure;
-- [ ] Team needed and roleplays: what roles?
+- [ ] Team needed and roleplay: what roles?
 List of specific tasks;
-- [ ] Tests radio and telemetry max distance;
-- [ ] Outside sensors structure;
-- [ ] Nicla Vision state
-- [ ] include calcs for the 4S4P battery file;

-- [ ] Put the vynil logos
 - [ ] Prepare 27 APRIL 2026 training: talk to Henrique and David
-- [ ] AQUA new design: talk to Nuno
 - [ ] revisit minimum tools and tool box
 - [ ] Revisit the procedures manual to handle the boat carefully: before, during and after;
 - [ ] Review documentation: STL files, manual, procedures, safety and maintenance;
-- [ ] Test with a payload of 5 and 10kg;
-- [ ] Autonomy with 10 Kg load;
 - [ ] Set specific goals for the student training;
 - [ ] Deliver for training and testing (ESTM IPLeiria);
 - [ ] ESTM goals: usefull?
 Usability?
 Easy to use?
 Advantages and drawbacks?
 Improvements?
 Team work?
 Learning, competence?
 Autonomy?
 Social Interaction?
 LCA?Collect videos for AI models?
+- [ ] Tests radio and telemetry max distance;
+- [ ] Print with obliquo roller printer;
+- [ ] Paint needed or why print in yellow?
+Filkemp certificate filament LCA

+# June
+- [ ] Discuss and prepare comunication and marketing project presentation for investors support;

 # Future tasks